 Community members and others who are interested in the book may purchase one through various retailers or borrow one from their local library.

-Who Teaches the Book
+Who Teaches or Works with the Book

 Lots of people!
 Common reading has a community of campus partners including the FIG Program, Residence Life, the Clark Honors College, and academic departments across campus to name a few.